-I accepted Boarding School life and the fact that my parents were 1600 kilometres away in the west of China.
-I slept in a dormitory with about a dozen other boys.
-There was a verandah just outside my window where I used to sneak out after lights out and savour the fear of being caught by the teachers.
+I slept in a dormitory on the first floor with about a dozen other boys.
+There was a veranda just outside my window where I used to sneak out after lights out and pussyfoot it past the bedrooms of Miss Carr and Miss Stark, all the time savouring what I later called the 'delicious fear' of being caught by the teachers.

 The boys shared a large shower and toilet block, and there were small dressing cubicles which were used when we were preparing for a shower.
 On a number of occasions, due to some misdemeanour, I was placed in one of these cubicles as a punishment, alone and in the dark until well after lights out.
+Typical of my memory is that I have no consciousness of having a shower or washing, I only remember these little dressing cubicles.

-The teachers really cared about us as I discovered one night after I had a nightmare and a teacher came in and sat on my bed and put her arm around me to comfort me and settle me down.
-It was a physical expression of warmth which I don't remember happening again.
-As with most places where children gather, there were rumours and stories which abounded about the teachers, that weren't so flattering.
-The day I entered the school I went up the stone steps to the front door.
+As with most places where children gather, there were rumours and stories that were often not so flattering, which abounded about the teachers.
+For instance, the day I entered the school I went up the stone steps to the front door.
 Inside, on the right, was Miss Carr's office.
 She was the headmistress and also one of the teachers that had accompanied me from Shanghai to Chefoo.
 I had to wait outside the office until she was ready to see me.
 Another student was there and he took me to a huge pillar that was situated in the middle of the entrance hall.
 It was rendered with some kind of very rough rendering, and the boy told me that when you misbehaved you were forced to hit your knuckles against the post until they bled.
-Even at that age I had something of the sceptic in me and I never heard of it actually happening.
+I listened, seemingly awestruck, but even at that age I had something of the sceptic in me, which was supported by the fact that I never heard of it actually happening.

 The food was mainly western style, so Chinese meals were special.
-Because of the Chinese method of fertilizing their vegetables (human manure carried to their gardens in very smelly "honey buckets" - (picture) everything had to be well cooked.
+I always looked forward to the days, I think only once a week, when we would have a Chinese meal.
+Because of the Chinese method of fertilizing their vegetables (human manure carried to their gardens in very smelly "honey buckets" - picture) everything had to be well cooked.
 When the farmers delivered the milk, it had to be tested for water content, as it was common practice to water the milk down to make more profit.
 It also had to be boiled before it was served up for our morning tea break.
 I developed a huge dislike for the "scum" as I called it that formed on the top of the milk as it cooled off.
 However it was mandatory to drink it.
-On one memorable occasion, after one of the teachers had persuaded me to drink it, I threw up and spread my breakfast around the floor.
+On one memorable occasion, after one of the teachers had persuaded me to drink it, I threw up and spread most of my breakfast around the floor.